openvinotoolkit/openvino/docs/notebooks/257-llava-multimodal-chatbot-with-output.rst

 .. parsed-literal::

     Answer:
-    When visiting this location, you should be cautious about the water conditions and potential hazards.
-The image shows a wooden pier or boardwalk extending into the water, which could be slippery or unstable, especially if the water is shallow or has strong currents.
-It is essential to exercise caution when walking on the pier or boardwalk, especially if you are carrying luggage or have children with you.
-Additionally, the presence of a boat in the water suggests that there might be boat traffic or other water-related activities nearby, so it is crucial to be aware of your surroundings and maintain a safe distance from any watercraft to avoid accidents or collisions.
+    When visiting this location, I should be cautious about the water level and the presence of boats.
+The image shows a dock with a boat in the water, and the water appears to be relatively shallow.
+It is essential to be mindful of the water depth when approaching the dock, as it could be dangerous to step into the water without checking the water level.
+Additionally, I should be aware of the boats in the water, as they could pose a risk if they are not properly secured or if they are not being used as intended.
+It is crucial to maintain a safe distance from the boats and follow any posted signs or guidelines to ensure a safe and enjoyable experience.

 Interactive demo